-He had much the same role in 2007, putting up a 3.47 ERA in 48 games.
-Again pitching multiple innings often, again mostly used when we were behind.
-In 2008 he had a 2.88 ERA in 51 games.
+He had the same role in 2007, putting up a 3.47 ERA in 48 games, again pitching multiple innings often, again mainly used when we were behind.
+In 2008, he had a 2.88 ERA in 51 games.

-He was pretty much the third or fourth lefty in our pen.
+He was the third or fourth lefty in our pen.
 We had B.J.
-Ryan, Scott Downs, and Jesse Carlson (a favorite of mine), so he rarely got into high leverage spots.
+Ryan, Scott Downs, and Jesse Carlson, so he rarely got into high-leverage spots.

-In 2009 he started the season in the bullpen, but he was in the rotation by the end of April.
+In 2009, he started the season in the bullpen, but he was in the rotation by the end of April.
 We tried many guys in the rotation that year.
-Roy Halladay and Ricky Romero headed the rotation.
+Roy Halladay and Ricky Romero were at the top of the rotation.
 Beyond those two, we had a bunch of guys with ERAs over 5 who made multiple starts.
 Tallet made 25 starts and 12 relief appearances.
-As a starter, he had a 5.41 ERA with a 7-8 record.
+He had a 5.41 ERA with a 7-8 record as a starter.

 He was back in the pen the following year, pitching in 34 games, with 5 starts and a 5.32 ERA.